tabithawas/yolov8_simple_cats/README.md

 # About
- This contains files for performing object detection on images.
+ This contains files for performing object detection on images using yolov8.
 It also contains an object detection model that was trained on a small dataset of cats.
 The dataset was created using Roboflow.

 # Future
 Files will be added to perform inference on existing videos and real-time object detection.